Introduction

 Oxytocin as a Shield

-So, what's the deal with all this?
-Turns out, it might have something to do with a hormone called oxytocin, often referred to as the love hormone.
-Couples who communicated better and didn't go for the jugular in arguments had higher levels of oxytocin.
-This hormone is like a shield against the negative effects of constant bickering.
-It's the secret sauce that helps keep your gut—and your health—in better shape.
+So, what’s the deal with all this?
+It might have something to do with a hormone called oxytocin, often referred to as the love hormone.
+Couples who communicated better and didn’t go for the jugular in arguments had higher levels of oxytocin.
+This hormone is like a shield against the adverse effects of constant bickering.
+The secret sauce helps keep your gut—and your health—in better shape.

 Worse with Age